pytest-dev/pytest/doc/en/explanation/goodpractices.rst

 Checking with flake8-pytest-style
 ---------------------------------

-In order to ensure that ``pytest`` is being used correctly in your project, it can be helpful to use the `flake8-pytest-style <https://github.com/m-burst/flake8-pytest-style>`_ plugin.
+In order to ensure that pytest is being used correctly in your project, it can be helpful to use the `flake8-pytest-style <https://github.com/m-burst/flake8-pytest-style>`_ flake8 plugin.

-This plugin checks for common mistakes and coding style violations in ``pytest`` code, such as incorrect use of fixtures, test function names, and markers.
+flake8-pytest-style checks for common mistakes and coding style violations in pytest code, such as incorrect use of fixtures, test function names, and markers.
-By using this plugin, you can catch these errors early in the development process and ensure that your ``pytest`` code is consistent and easy to maintain.
+By using this plugin, you can catch these errors early in the development process and ensure that your pytest code is consistent and easy to maintain.

-Examples of the errors that can be detected by the plugin can be found on its `PyPI page <https://pypi.org/project/flake8-pytest-style/>`_.
+A list of the lints detected by flake8-pytest-style can be found on its `PyPI page <https://pypi.org/project/flake8-pytest-style/>`_.

 .. note::

-    Disclaimer: ``flake8-pytest-style`` is not an official ``pytest`` project.
+    ``flake8-pytest-style`` is not an official ``pytest`` project.